Everest Base Camp Trek 14 Days

 Guide and Porter:

-We need a professional trekking guide for Everest Base Camp Trek.
+We need a professional trekking guide for the Everest Base Camp Trek.
 The guide helps you in many ways, like showing you the right trail, telling you about mountain peaks, local culture, flora, and fauna, and arranging accommodation and food.
 A maximum of 12 people can share one guide.
 The cost will be divisible to all individuals in the group.
 The guide costs USD 25 per day.

 This cost for the guide and porter includes their food and accommodation.